 EIT RawMaterials can help you to create and develop new, innovative business ideas in the raw materials sector – covering every stage from initial ideas to business creation and business growth.

 EIT RawMaterials aims to significantly enhance innovation rates in the (mineral and metallic) raw materials sector through any therefore needed Incubator & Business Creation Services, via its Network and Collaboration Activities, as well as by Financial Support.
 Biotic and non-biotic materials will be valued against their properties as a substitute for metals and minerals.

 The scope of our work

 EIT RawMaterials focuses on metal and mineral raw materials.
 Bio-based and polymer materials are covered in view of their potential as substitute material.
 Other materials are also considered in the context of multi-material product recycling.
 As a result of our broad membership base, EIT RawMaterials has the flexibility to address critical as well as non-critical raw materials.

-EIT RawMaterials Co-Location Centers (CLCs) support relevant business ideas related to the following topics which are the focus of EIT RawMaterials:
+EIT RawMaterials Innovation Hubs (CLCs) support relevant business ideas related to the following topics which are the focus of EIT RawMaterials:

 1. Exploration and raw materials resources assessment

 Technologies and solutions for improved and new mineral exploration.
 As an example, solutions could include: